OptrixAU/CSharpJSON/README.md

 }
 ```

-Would get each of the species of centipede - in this case, the values 'there', 'are' and 'many'.
+The above code would output the name of each species of centipede - in this case, the values 'there', 'are' and 'many'.